Mygit95/Hotel-Management/hotel-booking-system/README.md

 This will create a rooms table with 10 rooms, each initially set as available.

 **Running the Application**
-Clone this repository to your local machine.
+-Clone this repository to your local machine.
 Import the project into your favorite IDE (Integrated Development Environment).
 Run the application.

 **Testing**
-Test cases have been created for all APIs to ensure proper functionality.
+-Test cases have been created for all APIs to ensure proper functionality.
 You can run these test cases using your preferred testing framework.

 **Scalability and Load Balancing**
-To handle millions of requests, proper load balancing and auto-scaling techniques need to be employed.
+-To handle millions of requests, proper load balancing and auto-scaling techniques need to be employed.
 This can be achieved using cloud-based solutions such as AWS (Amazon Web Services), Google Cloud Platform, or Azure.